galaxytwenty/PmGPT/README.md

 $0.002 / 1K tokens.<br>

 ### Data storage and use 🗂
 So that each user can have his own conversation.
-This plugin saves the chat history with ChatGPT in a .txt file<br>
+This plugin saves the chat history with ChatGPT in a .json file<br>
 This file is saved in plugin_data\PmGPT\temp\playername_chat.json after the first question.<br>
 The user can delete this file himself for private reasons.<br>
 <br>
 if usePluginCertFile is true in the config, the plugin uses the cacert.pem from https://curl.haxx.se/ca/cacert.pem<br>
-if not you have to make sure you can establish a secure SSL connection from system<br>
+if not you have to make sure you can establish a secure SSL connection from your system<br>
 <br>
 PmGPT use libFormAPI to create the UI<br>